Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: Models

-where $N_c=4t_d/J$, and $t_d$ depends on $t_z$ [see Appendix~\ref{sec:model_detail}].
-These equations demonstrate that the bands become inverted near the $X$ and $Y$ points depending on $N_c$, as shown in Figs.~\ref{fig:Altermagnet_Energy1}-\ref{fig:Altermagnet_Energy3}.
-Consequently, the model exhibits a topological phase transition at $N=N_c$.
+where $N_c=4t_d/J$, and $t_d$ depends on $t_z$.
+These equations demonstrate that the bands become inverted near the $X$ and $Y$ points depending on $N$, as shown in Figs.~\ref{fig:Altermagnet_Energy1}-\ref{fig:Altermagnet_Energy3}.
+Consequently, this model exhibits a topological phase transition at $N=N_c$.

 Next, we consider the symmetry constraints of the SMOM in these models.
+The details can be found in Appendix~\ref{subsec:symmetry_detail}, and brief summaries are given below.
 The SMOM, which is a third-rank time-reversal-odd axial tensor, obeys the following transformation rule~\cite{Xiao2022-xr}: